 Tree Radio (2015) a living radio installation at the Yorkshire Sculpture Park was a finalist for BASCA British Composer of the Year award for Sonic Art in 2016.

-She was selected for a winter residency at PMS Watershed Bristol to research Air Space at Heathrow Airport.
+She was selected for an ACE funded research residency at PMS Watershed Bristol to research Air Space at Heathrow Airport (2019).

 A founder of London’s award winning arts station Resonance FM Magz and former director of the Community Media Association she helped to successfully push for community radio in the UK.
 She produced and presented the critically acclaimed arts and experimental music show 'You Are Hear' 2002-10 (Resonance/Totally Radio).

 She is interested in the artistic potential of radio, with a focus on sound and radio events and installations outside conventional settings and runs Radio Arts, exploring the artistic potential of radio, commissioning new works and running events.

 Ben Horner 2016-2020 The New Aural Actuality: An Exploration Of Music, Sound And Meaning In The Composed Feature Documentary Podcast.
 Completed.